our personal coffee guide

 Searching for a place that feels like home?
 Then go to „Pelicano“.
-We’ve always been in love with the classic English homes and houses and Pelicano is situated in one of those tiny lovely gems right in the middle of the buzz at Sidney Street.
-So technically you can drink your morning coffee while watching people on the street.
+We’ve always been in love with those classic English homes and houses.
+Pelicano is situated in one of those lovely gems right in the middle of the buzz at Sydney Street.
+So technically you can drink your morning coffee while people watching.
 Best spot: The little table for two on the first floor right by the window.
 If you get that one, just sit down, drink a trillion of coffees and start writing that book, you’ve always been afraid of.
 Also: Definitely eat one of their countless cakes.
 Or two.
 Book writing is tough or so I heard.

-And if you’re still not convinced: They also do serve tea directly sourced from small family farms AND one part of the owner-Duo, Sol from Korea, does all the graphics and artworks herself, which adds another personal and unique layer to it.
+And if you’re still not convinced: They also do serve tea directly sourced from small family farms!
+AND one part of the owner-Duo, Sol from Korea, does all the graphics and artworks herself.
+That adds a very personal and unique layer to it, doesn’t it?

 @redroastercafe / 1D St James’s St

 Time to put your fancy pants on!
-Redroaster Coffee in Kemptown is one of the coffee pioneers in the south of England and definitely the oldest roastery in Brighton, roasting and serving coffee for over 18 (!) years now.
+Redroaster Coffee in Kemptown is one of THE coffee pioneers in the whole south of England.
+The oldest roastery in Brighton, they’re roasting and serving coffee for over 18 years now.

 That said, Mama got a facelift, and what a shiny one!

-„World Interiors Designer of the Year“, Hana Hakim, brought some gold, some white marble and a ton of greenery and turned Redroaster
+„World Interiors Designer of the Year“, Hana Hakim, brought some gold, some white marble and a ton of greenery.
+Redroaster

-(named after the former red roaster) into a botanical wellness oasis.
+(named after the former red roaster) turned into a botanical wellness oasis.

 „Pike & Pine“, which is the night time incarnation of Redroaster.